kamalrajp/tech-interview-handbook/algorithms/README.md

 Many candidates jump into coding the moment they hear the question.
 That is usually a big mistake.
 Take a moment to repeat the question back at the interviewer and make sure that you understand exactly what he is asking.
 If you misunderstood and when you repeat back the question, he'll clarify.

-Always clarify about the question upon hearing it, even if it you think it is clear to you.
-You might discover something that you might have missed out and it also sends a signal to the interviewer that you are a careful person who pays attention to details.
+Always seek clarification about the question upon hearing it even if it you think it is clear to you.
+You might discover something that you have missed out and it also sends a signal to the interviewer that you are a careful person who pays attention to details.
 Consider asking the following questions:

 - How big is the size of the input?
 - How big is the range of values?
 - What kind of values are there?
 Are there negative numbers?
 Floating points?
+Will there be empty inputs?
 - Are there duplicates within the input?
 - What are some extreme cases of the input?
 - How is the input stored?
 If you are given a dictionary of words, is it a list of strings or a Trie?

 After you have sufficiently clarified the scope and intention of the problem, explain your high level approach to the interviewer.
 If you are stuck, consider various approaches and explain out loud why it will/will not work.
-Sometimes your interviewer might drop hints and lead you to the right path.
+Sometimes your interviewer might drop hints and lead you towards the right path.

 Start with a brute force approach, communicate it to the interviewer, explain the time and space complexity and why it is bad.
 It is unlikely that the brute force approach will be one that you will be coding.
 At this point, the interviewer will usually pop the "Can we do better?" question, meaning that he is looking for a more optimal approach.
-Personally, this is usually the hardest part of the interview.
+In my opinion, this is usually the hardest part of the interview.
 In general, look for repeated work and try to optimize them by potentially caching the calculated result somewhere and reference it later, rather than having to compute it all over again.
 There are some tips on tackling topic-specific questions that I dive into details below.

 Only start coding after you and your interviewer have agreed on an approach, and has given you the green light.

 **Starting to Code**

 Write your code with good coding style.
 Reading code written by others is usually not an enjoyable task.
-Reading horribly formatted code by others makes it worse.
+Reading horribly-formatted code by others makes it worse.
 Your goal is to make your interviewer understand the code you have written so that he can quickly evaluate if your code does what you say it does and whether it solves the given problem.
-If you have chose Python, refer to the [PEP 8 Style Guide](https://pep8.org/), or if you have chosen Java, refer to [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+If you have chose Python, refer to the [PEP 8 Style Guide](https://pep8.org/).
+If you have chosen Java, refer to [Google's Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 Use clear variable names, avoid single letter names unless they are for iteration.
+However, if you are coding on a whiteboard, you might not want to use extremely verbose variable names for the sake of reducing the amount you have to write.

 Always be explaining what you are currently writing/typing to the interviewer.
 This is not about literally reading out what you are typing to the interviewer.
 Talk about the section of the code you are currently implementing at a higher level, explain why it is written as such and what it is trying to achieve.

 When you copy and paste code, consider whether it is necessary.
 Sometimes it is, sometimes it is not.
-If you find yourself copying and pasting one whole chunk of code, it is probably an indicator that you can refactor by containing those lines into a function.
+If you find yourself copying and pasting one large chunk of code spanning multiple lines, it is probably an indicator that you can refactor by containing those lines into a function.
 If it is just a single line you copied, usually it is fine.
 Do remember to change the respective variables in your copied line of code where relevant.
 Copy-paste errors are a common source of bugs even in day-to-day coding!

 **After Coding**

 After you have finished coding, do not immediately announce to the interviewer that you are done.
 In most cases, your code is usually not perfect and contains some bugs or syntax errors.
 What you need to do now is to review your code.

 Firstly, come up with small test cases and step through the code (not your algorithm!) with those sample input.
-Interviewers like it when you read their mind, and what they usually do after you have finished coding would be to get you to write tests.
-It is a huge plus if you write tests for your code even without prompts from them.
+Interviewers like it when you read their mind and what they usually do after you have finished coding would be to get you to write tests.
+It is a huge plus if you write tests for your code even before prompts from them.
 You should be emulating a debugger when stepping through and jot down the values of certain variables as you step through them or say them out.

 If there are huge duplicated chunks of code in your solution, it would be a good chance to refactor it and demonstrate to the interviewer that you are one who values code quality.
-Look out for places where you can short-circuit the logic.
+Also look out for places where you can do [short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).

 Lastly, give the time/space complexity of your code and explain why it is such.
 You can even annotate certain chunks of your code with the various time/space complexities to demonstrate your understanding of your code and the APIs of your chosen programming language.
 Explain any trade-offs made in the code possibly in terms of time/space.